lindermanlab/smds/README.md

 This repository includes:

-- A Python package implementing the SMDS framework.
+- A Python source code implementing the SMDS framework.
 - A Jupyter notebook demonstrating how to sample data from an SMDS and subsequently re-fit an SMDS to the sampled data.
 - An environment configuration file (`environment.yml`) listing all dependencies.